 - System is made from 2 rakers spaced 8ft max. apart with X bracing.
-See Section 3 - Use 6 to 10 ft or 8 to 12 ft struts With or Without one 2ft, 4ft, or 6ft extension per strut. - Raker Systems should be configured with the angle between the Raker and the Ground being between 40 and 60 degrees. - Add 12" long, 4" high, 1⁄2" thick angles to Base Plates to provide a vertical bearing surface. - Rakers should be attached to the wall surface and restrained at the ground as in timber systems. - The Design Strength for a pair of Paratech Rakers used in US&R should be determined by a US&R Structure Specialist from the following chart: (If rakers have mid-braces (each way), use 10,000 lbs per pair of rakers)
+See Section 3 - Use 6 to 10 ft or 8 to 12 ft struts With or Without one 2ft, 4ft, or 6ft extension per strut. - Raker Systems should be configured with the angle between the Raker and the Ground being between 40 and 60 degrees. - Add 12" long, 4" high, 1⁄2" thick angles to Base Plates to - Provide a vertical bearing surface.

-(Horizontal load at Point of Insertion)
+Rakers should be attached to the wall surface and restrained - at the Design Strength for a pair of Paratech Rakers used in US&R Structure Specialist US&R Structure Specialist from the following chart: (If rakers have mid-braces (each way), use 10,000 lbs per pair of rakers)

-RECOMMENDED DESIGN STRENGTH
+(Horizontal load at Point of Insertion) PECOMMENDED DESIGN STRENGTH

-PARATECH RAKER SYSTEM at 45degrees
+RECOMMENDED DESIGN STRENGTH PARAFECH RAKER SYSTEM at 45degrees